raviipariharr/Collaborative-Real-Time-Development-Environment/README.md

-# Collaborative-Real-Time-Development-Environment (CodeCollab )
+# 🚀 CodeCollab — Collaborative Real-Time Development Environment

-CodeCollab is a full-stack collaborative coding platform that enables teams to work together in real-time.
-Built with modern web technologies, it provides a seamless experience for remote development teams with features like real-time code synchronization, granular access control, and integrated team chat.
+CodeCollab is a full-stack collaborative coding platform built for real-time teamwork.
+It enables multiple developers to write and manage code together with sub-50ms latency, fine-grained permissions, and integrated team communication — all inside the browser.
 Why CodeCollab?
 ✅ Real-time collaboration - Multiple developers editing simultaneously ✅ Granular permissions - Control access at project, folder, and file levels